OOglies: International Broadcast

 On 6 April 2010, Classic Media acquired worldwide distribution rights to the series.

 DVD release

 A DVD release of the series containing a select number of episodes was released by Classic Media and Universal Studios Home Entertainment UK in 2010, under license from the BBC.

+Reception

+The Daily Record called the OOglies a "fast, furious and fun world" that "zips through sketches as the cast of everyday foods and household objects communicate with an array of silly sounds".
+Andrea Mullaney of The Scotsman wrote, "I can see it gaining some cult status, actually, as it's so weird that any adults who come across it will certainly not forget it.
+Children, meanwhile, will just enjoy its mixture of repetition, cartoon violence and funny noises."
+The show won a BAFTA.